- Follow MentalWard on WordPress.com

 Part VI.
 1984.
 Returning to NYC, following a fateful event in Honolulu.

 “The flight attendant brought me a cup of warm pineapple juice and I cried.
 I cried because I was in the pilot’s hands and he had shared a bit of beauty with me and I couldn’t go back I could never go back and hovering in this pocket of air I knew that my life would never be the same.”

-Years of Living Precariously, A&U Magazine, September, 2020 Part V, “In An Instant” – the exact moment I acquired the virus, in Honolulu, August 1984
+Years of Living Precariously, A&U Magazine, September, 2020 Part V, “In An Instant” – the exact moment of contact, Honolulu, August 1984

 YOLP V In An Instant